-See the sun rise over the triple towers at Angkor Wat.
-After breakfast, explore the most important and charming temples in the area by bike, along with some less visited sites, riding some fantastic back trails away from the crowds.
-Explore the wall of Angkor Thom and the tree covered walls of Ta Prohm before stopping for lunch at Sra Srang Reservoir, otherwise known as the Royal Baths.
+Explore the many faces of Angkor Thom and the tree covered walls of Ta Prohm before stopping for lunch at Sra Srang Reservoir, otherwise known as the Royal Baths.
 If any of the kids (or the adults) don't want to get up for sunrise, they can join at breakfast.

 Please note: Appropriate dress (knees and shoulders fully covered) is compulsory for entry into certain sections of Angkor Wat, and should also be observed throughout all temple areas for reasons of cultural sensitivity.

 Battambang - Cycle Villages & Kayak Tonle Sap

 Cycle the red dirt countryside tracks and trails around Siem Reap, passing tiny villages with vegetable plots, fish ponds, and friendly locals.
 Kids will love to meet Cambodians their age and speak in smiles, waves, and high fives that surmount any language barrier.
 We stop in one of these villages and take a walk with a representative from a local NGO who has been working in the area for some time.
 We learn about how a typical northern Cambodian village functions and the challenges its people face.
 A contribution to the organisation is made in thanks for their time and to assist with their project.

 We have lunch in the village and then drive a short distance down to the Tonle Sap Lake.
 This vast lake, the largest in Southeast Asia, is home to an impressive array of birds and a number of floating communities.
 After shuttling out some distance in a boat, we take to kayaks and paddle our way through the small houses constructed on pontoons that make up the small floating village of Meatrey.